News and Press Releases

-The Office of Marketing & Communications is always looking for opportunities to connect faculty, staff, and students to media representatives in a way that will positively promote the mission and vision of HFC.
-As the resident media experts with more than 25 years of media experience, it is important that all HFC community members contact the Office of Marketing & Communications before media contact under the following circumstances:
+The Office of Marketing and Communications is always looking for opportunities to connect faculty, staff, and students to media representatives in a way that will positively promote the mission and vision of HFC.
+As the resident media experts with more than 25 years of media experience, it is important that all HFC community members contact the Office of Marketing and Communications before media contact under the following circumstances:

 - When a representative from the media contacts you about contributing to a story or news item;